-IDEA 1: Founding, represented by George Washington.
+Founding, represented by George Washington.

 Beginnings can be tough, with uphill battles and long odds before you.
 There may be no better way to appreciate brave beginnings than a visit to Mount Rushmore National Memorial itself, where we’ll follow the story of sculptor Gutzon Borglum and the tons of dynamite and years it took to complete his vision.
-Speaking of early beginnings, their dinosaur exhibits fit the bill, along with a trip to The Mammoth Site of Hot Springs.
+Speaking of early beginnings, dinosaur exhibits fit the bill, along with a trip to The Mammoth Site of Hot Springs.
 Fossils and raptors are cute, but we’ll be ready for cuddly new beginners of the wildlife walk at Bear Country USA and even the wiggly little ones at Reptile Gardens.
-A life-size statue of George is waiting to hear all about it at the corner of 6th and St. Joseph Streets in the City of Presidents.
+A life-size statue of George is waiting to hear all about your adventures at the corner of 6th and St. Joseph Streets in the City of Presidents.

-IDEA 2: Growth, represented by Thomas Jefferson.
+Growth, represented by Thomas Jefferson.

-IDEA 3: Development, represented by Theodore Roosevelt.
+Development, represented by Theodore Roosevelt.

 He was a conservationist with big plans for the future, a Rough Rider, reformer, progressive and the father of our National Park System.
 Teddy was especially fond of our region, and even campaigned as “The Cowboy of the Dakotas,” so we’re off to meet the buffalo at Custer State Park on his behalf.
 To appreciate the National Parks Service, we’ll check out Wind Cave National Park, which was signed into being by President Theodore Roosevelt himself.
 To get a taste of the region during Teddy’s time here, we’ll take a ride on the 1880 Train and catch the Fort Hays Old West Town & Dinner Show.
 We’ll speak softly but won’t carry a big stick when we pay Teddy a visit at the corner of 9th and Main Streets in the City of Presidents.

-IDEA 4: Preservation, represented by Abraham Lincoln.
+Preservation, represented by Abraham Lincoln.